LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 For the data where we could not reach the format using just the JSON-LD context, such as concatenating values to create a URI, we modified some of the input JSON before exporting it to JSON-LD.

-{:.todo}
-Decrease tags in examples for pages.
-Probably also drop either JSON-LD or turtle

 ### Bundles
 A bundle represents the general npm package.